A gum boil is a pus-filled, swollen bump on the gums. These boils form when bacteria build up and cause infection. The area may be painful or tender.

 To make a hydrogen peroxide mouthwash:

 - Mix 1 part hydrogen peroxide with 2 parts water.

 - Swish this mixture around in the mouth for several seconds before spitting it out.

 - Repeat the process twice daily.

 Turmeric is a popular, natural anti-inflammatory.
-Its active ingredient, curcumin, may prevent gum disease, according to
+Its active ingredient, curcumin, may prevent gum disease, according to one study.

 This research suggests that using a turmeric mouthwash for 1 minute twice daily can remove bacteria and plaque and reduce inflammation.

 Another study reports that turmeric may reduce dental pain and help treat periodontal diseases.